 This is a very tough plant!
 I’ve not seen any disease on my Penstemon plants thus far, and they have been very healthy.
 I also haven’t had any ‘pest’ problems such as deer/rabbits browsing the foliage.
 In fact I haven’t seen any real damage to any of my plants!
 That alone makes me want to grow more of them.

-This is one of the most well behaved perennials I’ve had that requires next to no maintenance.
+This is one of the compact native perennials I’ve had that requires next to no maintenance.
 Its compact size, blooms, and versatility make it an ideal choice for front yard flower beds, meadows, borders – just about anywhere.
+It does spread a bit, as it is clump forming, but it is easy to control.
 I have already scattered a bunch of seeds around the edge of my yard and other places in my garden, hoping to get some more ‘free’ plants!